 Dofollow vs nofollow links and their value for SEO

-In the vast universe of links, there are hidden technical nuances that make a huge difference in how the links are perceived by search engines.
+There are hidden technical nuances that make a huge difference in how the links are perceived by search engines.
 These nuances are the link attribute values placed within the page code inside the link tag <a>.

 By default, links are followed by search crawlers, allowing them to pass link juice to the pages they point to.
 But when the nofollow attribute value is specified, this default behavior doesn’t apply.